 Pupil Premium funding is additional funding allocated to all schools to support disadvantaged pupils.
 School receives pupil premium for: children that are cared for or adopted from care; children whose parents are in the armed forces; and for every pupil who has received free school meals over the past 6 years.

 How can I find out if my child is entitled to the Pupil Premium funding?

 The process for applying is straightforward and confidential.
 You can check online using a ‘Free School Meals / Pupil Premium Service’ at www.fsm.lgfl.net.
 After entering essential details into the web site, the online application process links to the Department for Education system for checking eligibility and gives an immediate ‘yes’ or ‘no’ response, and will notify our school.
 Alternatively, you can speak to a member of the office staff by calling 020 8542 2471 (9.30am-4pm), who will be able to assist you through this process.
 All enquires will be treated in confidence.

-Children in Reception and KS1 are automatically entitled to a free school lunch; however, registering your child for free meals will entitle them to additional support with the cost of school visits, PTA events and extra-curricular clubs, as well as raising additional funds for the school.
+Children from Reception to Year 6 are currently automatically entitled to a free school lunch; however, registering your child for free meals will entitle them to additional support with the cost of school visits, PTA events and extra-curricular clubs, as well as raising additional funds for the school.

 How is the funding used?